View Space: Learning Representation across Arbitrary Graphs

 \section{Abstract}

-\revised{ Generalizing a pretrained model to unseen datasets without retraining is an essential step toward a foundation model.
-However, achieving such cross-dataset, fully inductive inference is difficult in graph-structured data where feature spaces vary widely in both dimensionality and semantics.
-Any transformation in the feature space can easily violate the inductive applicability to unseen datasets, strictly limiting the design space of a graph model.
-In this work, we introduce the \emph{view space}, a novel representational axis in which arbitrary graphs can be naturally encoded in a unified manner.
-We then propose Graph View Transformation (GVT), a node- and feature-permutation-equivariant mapping in the view space.
-GVT serves as the building block for Recurrent GVT, a fully inductive model for node representation learning.} Pretrained on OGBN-Arxiv and evaluated on 27 node-classification benchmarks, Recurrent GVT outperforms GraphAny, \revised{the prior fully inductive graph model}, by +8.93\% and surpasses 12 individually tuned GNNs by at least +3.30\%. \revised{These results establish the view space as a principled and practical foundation for learning across graphs with heterogeneous feature spaces.
+Generalizing pretrained models to unseen datasets without retraining is a central challenge toward foundation models.
+Achieving fully inductive inference on numerical data is particularly difficult due to large variations in feature dimensionality and semantics across datasets.
+We observe that, in the presence of graph structure, numerical data admits a distinct structure-induced representational axis beyond the feature space, which we formalize as the \emph{view space}.
+This view space enables a unified representation of graphs with heterogeneous features and motivates \emph{Graph View Transformation} (GVT), a class of parametric mappings that can be shared across arbitrary graphs.
+We instantiate this framework with Recurrent GVT, an architecture for fully inductive node representation learning in node classification.
+Pretrained on OGBN-Arxiv and evaluated on 27 benchmarks, Recurrent GVT outperforms GraphAny, the prior fully inductive graph model, by +8.93\%, and surpasses 12 individually tuned GNNs by at least +3.30\%.
+These results establish the view space as a principled and practical foundation for learning across graphs with heterogeneous feature spaces.
 Code and checkpoints are available in \href{https://github.com/dooho00/graph-view-space}{{this link}}.